ambyshframber/avc2/specification.md

 - `st`: STatus
 - `pc`: Program Counter

 The two stack pointers correspond to two stacks in memory.
-The working stack SHOULD be located in the 0x0100 - 0x01ff page, and the return stack SHOULD be located in the 0x0200 - 0x02ff page.
+They both point to the next unused slot, ie. pushing a value will write to the location they point to and then decrement them.
+The working stack MUST be located in the 0x0100 - 0x01ff page, and the return stack MUST be located in the 0x0200 - 0x02ff page.
 Both stacks MUST grow downwards.
 The 0x0000 - 0x00ff page is the zero page.
-The 0xff00 - 0xffff page is dedicated to memory-mapped device I/O. The CPU MUST jump to the program start point (which SHOULD be 0x0300) upon starting.
+The 0xff00 - 0xffff page is dedicated to memory-mapped device I/O. The CPU MUST jump to the program start point (0x0300) upon starting.

 The status of uninitialised memory is undefined.